datto/php-json-rpc/README.md

 ## Features

 * Fully compliant with the [JSON-RPC 2.0 specifications](http://www.jsonrpc.org/specification) (with 100% unit-test coverage)
-* Flexible: you can choose your own system for interpreting the JSON-RPC method strings
+* Flexible: you can use your own code to evaluate the JSON-RPC methods
-* Minimalistic: just two tiny files
+* Ultra-lightweight

 ## Requirements